 Expand your influence and learn how to become an effective leader.
 Join us in Phoenix, AZ | OCTOBER 2 - 4, 2017

 GE is latest company to reject time-consuming paperwork and yearly appraisals

-The announcement that General Electric (GE) has joined a list of high-profile companies that are getting rid of annual performance reviews has sparked a national dialogue among HR professionals about the usefulness of such appraisals—and the alternatives available for deciding who gets pay raises, bonuses and promotions.
+General Electric's 2015 decision to join a list of high-profile companies that are getting rid of annual performance reviews sparked a national dialogue among HR professionals about the usefulness of such appraisals—and the alternatives available for deciding who gets pay raises, bonuses and promotions.